 If you are currently living minimalist, let us know any other tips you may have in the comments below.

 Good Nelly is a financial writer who lives in Milwaukee, Wisconsin.
-She has started her financial journey long back.
+She started her financial journey long back.
 Good Nelly has been associated with Debt Consolidation Care for a long time.
 Through her writings, she has helped people overcome their debt problems and has solved personal finance-related queries.
 She has also written for some other websites and blogs.
 You can follow her Twitter profile.